Today’s category is…

 Miranda Lambert, Kerosene

 On her first major-label album, Lambert reveals herself as a fiery, spirited artist with a lot to say, and a clever voice with which to speak.
 Her sharp songwriting skills, though a work in progress as we’d later learn, take her naturally from aggression to desolation and back again.
 But most notably, through Kerosene, Lambert got the traditionalists to pay a little more attention to mainstream country music and its more promising artists. – Tara Seetharam

 Recommended Tracks: “Kerosene”, “I Can’t Be Bothered”

-This Old Road This Old Road has not have received as much mainstream attention as Kristofferson’s recent appearance in Ethan Hawke’s Rolling Stone article; an unfortunate fact, given it was the legendary writer’s first album of new material in 11 years.
-With This Old Road, Kristofferson shines a spotlight on the world much in the same his earlier writing shined a spotlight on himself.
+This Old Road has not have received as much mainstream attention as Kristofferson’s recent appearance in Ethan Hawke’s Rolling Stone article; an unfortunate fact, given it was the legendary writer’s first album of new material in 11 years.
+With This Old Road Kristofferson shines a spotlight on the world much in the same his earlier writing shined a spotlight on himself.
 The result is an overtly political album with more depth than most modern attempts have been able to produce.- William Ward